 We need to encourage staff to be diligent in avoiding the workplace if unwell because the result of persisting to work while potentially carrying the virus, risks Covid infection and an outbreak.
-This message will be shared at the staff INSET day and with further handouts prior to the start of term.
+This message will be shared via email prior to the start of term.
 If Staff are not attending they must contact their line manager or the cover supervisor, in line with the existing absence reporting procedures.